 I've read this on a couple of threads now.
 Is the P99C really softer shooting?
 Is it because of the different spring setup?
-Sounds like a 'winner' of a Walther.
-All True?
+Sounds like a 'winner' of a Walther. :) All True?:rolleyes:

 I don't have any issues with mine.
 Then again, a Ruger Super Redhawk in .44 Mg with hot handloads doesn't faze me, either.
 It's all relative.